bevry-archive/balcms/README.md

 1. To upgrade your application to the latest BalCMS version, you'll just need to run `make upgrade` in your application's directory.

 	>	Explanation: What this will do is fetch the latest BalCMS version into the balcms branch, and merge it into our dev branch.

-It will then run `make configure` to ensure the configuration and structure of BalCMS is up to date.
+2. If you have any conflicts you can use `git mergetool` to sort them out.

+3. Once all the conflicts are resolved, and the upgrade went successfully you'll want to run `make configure` to update any submodules/dependencies/requirements that we use.

 ## Known Issues